-Collagen derived from fresh water fish and MADE IN THE USA.
+Collagen derived from wild caught fish and MADE IN THE USA.

 - BEST ABSORBENCY:

-The low molecular mass/weight of Elavonne's Amino Collagen C means that your body uses it more quickly and effectively.
+The low molecular weight of Amino Collagen C means that your body uses it more quickly and effectively.
 You'll see results quicker and with less calories than with other collagen supplements.